 At Donaldson & Weston, our SSDI attorneys can assist you with the logistics of your application.
 Upon reviewing your case, our lawyers will know which evidence to gather to prove your claim and can guide you through this challenging process.
 To schedule a free consultation, contact us today at 561-299-3999.

-Our Social Security Disability Attorneys in West Palm Beach Can Assist with Denied Claims
+A Social Security Disability Attorney in West Palm Beach Can Assist with Denied Claims

 If your disability prevents you from working, filing for Social Security could give you access to the compensation you need to keep your head above water.
 However, these claims are often denied, and certain mistakes could mean your application is destined for the dustbin the moment it’s sent.
 If your claim has already been denied, contact one of our attorneys for a free consultation.